survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 npm i webpack-dev-server --save-dev
 ```

 As before, this command will generate a command below the `npm bin` directory.
 You could try running *webpack-dev-server* from there.
-The quickest way to enable automatic browser refresh and HMR for our project is in fact to run `webpack-dev-server --inline --hot`.
-That does all the relevant Webpack setup for us.

-The first flag, `--inline`, runs the server in so called *inline* mode that writes the webpack-dev-server client to the resulting code. `--hot` enables the HMR portion and enables communication between the server and the browser through WebSockets.
+The quickest way to enable automatic browser refresh for our project is to run `webpack-dev-server --inline`. `--inline`, runs the server in so called *inline* mode that writes the webpack-dev-server client to the resulting code.

 ### Attaching *webpack-dev-server* to the Project